vaxad/vShare/README.md

 # vShare - Secret Sharing App

-vShare is a secret-sharing application that provides a platform for users to share their thoughts, experiences, and secrets anonymously.
+vShare is a secret-sharing application deployed on [vercel](https://v-share-obmjob5ot-vaxad.vercel.app/) that provides a platform for users to share their thoughts, experiences, and secrets anonymously.
 It ensures a secure and confidential environment, allowing users to interact with shared content while maintaining their privacy.

 ## Features